The White Horse of Revelation 6 – Is it a description of the ‘Antichrist’ or the ‘Spirit of Christ’?

 Revelation 3:11 No man may take your Crown (Garland)

-If you examine the previous chapters leading up to Revelation 6, you will see that each of the 7 churches are told to (nikaō) overcome, conquer, win the victory, (for these three words are used in the English language for the word nikaō in the Greek) just a few verses before the White Horse is sent out with its rider into all the earth; you find that Jesus “the Lion of Judah” had just overcame, conquered, won the victory over sin death and the grave; then He immediately begins to open the first seal to send out a White Horse to ‘overcome/conquer, and to continue to overcome/conquer – in righteousness on earth for that is where the horse is sent.
+If you examine the previous chapters leading up to Revelation 6, you will see that each of the 7 churches are told to (nikaō) overcome, conquer, win the victory in righteousness (for as I have explained earlier, these three words are used in the English language for the word nikaō in the Greek).
+Just a few verses before the White Horse is sent out with its rider into all the earth; you find that Jesus “the Lion of Judah” had just (nikaō) – overcame, conquered, won the victory over sin death and the grave because of His righteousness in Revelation 5:5; then He immediately begins to open the first seal to send out a White Horse to (nikaō) overcome/conquer/win the victory, and to continue to overcome/conquer/win the victory in righteousness on earth, for that is where the horse is sent.
 There is a continuum of victory which is threaded right through from Revelation Chapter’s 1- 6 which most people have overlooked.

-If you put all the symbolism of the White Horse together at face value without adding or taking away from Scripture, accepting that White is White……..
+I will re-iterate again – if you put all the simple symbolism of the White Horse together at face value without adding or taking away from Scripture, accepting that White is White……..